pyrocms/pyrocms-docs/content/plugins/global.md

-# Global
+# Global Plugin

-The _global_ plugin gives you access to most constants and global variables listed in [Constants & Globals](http://docs.pyrocms.com/2.1/manual/developers/tools/constants-and-globals)
+The _global_ plugin gives you access to most constants and global variables listed in {{ link title="Constants & Globals" uri="developers/tools/constants-and-globals" }}.

 The global plugin's slug is **global**, so it can be used like so: